KailashGanesh/AlexNet-From-Scratch/notes.md

 but I get this when I try to train on my M1 Mac:

 > NotImplementedError: The operator 'aten::avg_pool3d.out' is not currently implemented for the MPS device.
 If you want this op to be considered for addition please comment on https://github.com/pytorch/pytorch/issues/141287 and mention use-case, that resulted in missing op as well as commit hash e2d141dbde55c2a4370fac5165b0561b6af4798b.
 As a temporary fix, you can set the environment variable `PYTORCH_ENABLE_MPS_FALLBACK=1` to use the CPU as a fallback for this op.
 WARNING: this will be slower than running natively on MPS.

+Training on mac is slower because of this, but it will do I guess

+### Input dimensions and the conv formula

+Since I just used the AlexNet paper as reference, I didn't need to calculate the next layer's size - here's the formula anyway

+output = (input - kernel size + 2 * Padding) / Stride + 1

+### Local Response Norm vs BatchNorm

+- Local Response Norm:
+- Batch Normalization:

 ## References
 [^1]: https://www.digitalocean.com/community/tutorials/relu-function-in-python